christianepeters/howto/multipull.md

-# Git pull multiple repositories at once
+# Pull multiple git repositories at once

 I'd like to pull multiple git repositories at once.
+I could `cd` in each of the repositories and run `git pull`.

 ```
 folder-containing-git-repos
-├── folder1
+├── gitrepo1
-├── folder2
+├── gitrepo2
-├── folder3
+├── gitrepo3
-├── folder4
+├── gitrepo4
 ```

-I could `cd` in each of the repositories and run `git pull`.

 A neat way to do all at once is to run:
 ```